Ruling sets legal precedent following 16-year battle with prolific infringer

 New Balance had previously brought several civil proceedings against New Barlun and two predecessor companies, Jinjiang Qiuzhi Dongya Shoes and Apparels Industry Co.
 Ltd and Quanzhou Niu Banlun Sporting Goods Co.
 Ltd. However, these companies refused to comply with previous court judgments and instead sought to avoid liability by transferring infringing trademarks to other companies.

-New Balance’s litigation counsel was Chinese law firm Lusheng, part of the Rouse network.
+New Balance’s litigation counsel was Chinese law firm Lusheng, a strategic partner of Rouse.
 Rouse is the leading international IP firm specialized in China, the ASEAN region and emerging markets globally.

 Angela Shi, Senior Brand Protection Manager, New Balance, commented: